ccoenraets/force-server/README.md

 1. Start the server

     ```
-    force-server [path] [port]
+    force-server [webRoot] [port]
     ```

-    - **path**: path to the web root directory relative to the current directory.
+    - **webRoot**: path to the web root directory relative to the current directory.
 The default is the current directory.
     - **port**: server port number.
 The default is 5000.

     Examples: